emqx/mqttbs/README.md

 <table>
 	<tr>
 		<td>Use case</td>
-		<td>sharesub-5000-20K</td>
+		<td>singlenode-sharesub-50K-500-50K-50K</td>
 	</tr>
 	<tr>
 		<td>Description</td>
-		<td>20,000 publishers publish messages to 2,000 topics which are subscribed by 10,000 subscribers</td>
+		<td>50,000 publishers publish messages to 50,000 topics which are subscribed in shared subscription way by 500 subscribers</td>
 	</tr>
 	<tr>
 		<td>Details</td>
 		<td>
 			<ol>
-				<li>30,000 clients are divided into 2,000 groups.
-Each group has its own distinct topic, 10 publishers and 5 subscribers.</li>
+				<li>50,500 clients are divided into publishers and subscribers: 50,000 as publishers and 500 as subscribers.
+The publishers and subscribers will work on 50,000 topics.
+The topics are like: test/1, test/2, ..., test/50000</li>

-				<li>All publishers and subscribers connect to the TCP port of the broker, using MQTT 3.1.1 protocol.
+​				<li>All publishers and subscribers connect to the TCP port of the broker which should support MQTT 5.0 protocol.
 The Keep Alive property is set as 300, and Clean Session is set as 1.</li>
-				<li>Once the connection of a subscriber is established, the subscriber immediately subscribes to the topic of that group using QoS 1.</li>
+				<li>Once the connection of a subscriber is established, the subscriber immediately subscribes to all the topics via shared subscription way using QoS 1.
+The shared subscription topic used is: $share/benchmark/test/#</li>
-				<li>When all the connections are established, publishers of each group publish message to the topic of that group using QoS 0 with Retain as 0.
+				<li>When all the connections are established, each publisher publishes message to a topic using QoS 1 with Retain as 0.
+Different publishers publish to different topics.
 The publish rate for each publisher is 1 message per second.
-The payload size of each message is 1 KB.</li>
+The payload size of each message is 16 bytes.</li>
 				<li>Keep the publish and subscribe for 30 minutes.
-The expected total publish rate is 20,000 messages per second, and the expected total subscribe rate is 20,000 messages per second.</li>
+The expected total publish rate is 50,000 messages per second, and the expected total subscribe rate is 50,000 messages per second.</li>
 			</ol>
 		</td>
 	</tr>